 It was Restaurant Week, and the earliest dinner reservation we could get was 8:00 at Benjamin’s.
-At 7:00, we decided to headed over to the restaurant.
+At 7:00, we decided to head over to the restaurant.
 The bar was packed, so we meandered around in the cold, popping in and out of overflowing bars, till we walked into 22 Bowen’s.
 Both its bars were full too, but the restaurant looked so nice that my friend suggested asking for a table.

 It was a great decision.
 They’d had a cancellation, so we were immediately seated at a comfortable four-top.
 The dining room was full, with the moderate volume typical of fine restaurants.
 At a long table nearby, a dozen suited men and women in low-cut dresses and white fur jackets talked about the Red Sox prospects.
 My friend stepped out to cancel the reservation at Benjamin’s; they were actually appreciative as the restaurant was over-booked.